 For example, in \textbf{Example 2} of Section~\uppercase\expandafter{\romannumeral2}-C, $T=M$, which is governed by~\eqref{mbinb}.
 On the other hand, in \textbf{Example 1} of Section~\uppercase\expandafter{\romannumeral2}-C, the constraints \eqref{equ6} and \eqref{equ7} only provide an upper bound on the number of elements in $\mathcal{A}$.
 In this case, we need a mechanism that allows us to stop adding element to the set $\mathcal{A}$ before reaching the upper bound.
-To this end, we employ an end token in deep learning, which will be elaborated later.
+To this end, we employ an end token in DL, which will be elaborated later.
 To facilitate understanding, we focus on the case where we know the exact number of elements in $\mathcal{A}$ at this moment.

 It is observed from (\ref{factorize}) that this factorization enables a sequential construction of $\mathcal{A}$ over $T$ steps.
 At each step $t$, we calculate the probability of each possible value of $a_t$, i.e., $\{p(a_{t}=n \mid \mathcal{A}_{t-1}, {\mathbf{h}})\}_{n\in {\mathcal{N}_\text{b}\setminus \mathcal{A}_{t-1}}}$ where $\mathcal{N}_\text{b}\setminus \mathcal{A}_{t-1}$ denotes remaining candidates.
 The next element $a_t$ is then selected by probabilistic sampling or greedy selection based on $p(a_{t} \mid \mathcal{A}_{t-1}, {\mathbf{h}})$.